youth peace media initiative in Africa

 About

-We encourage creative, critical thinking and expression through innovative peace-building and the use of media and the arts for social change.
+We encourage creative and critical thinking and expression through innovative peacebuilding that includes social enterprise and the use of media and the arts for social change.
 We’re passionate about developing and highlighting the potential of youth in Africa.
-We focus on the Great Lakes Region – an area that has suffered years of violent conflict and extreme poverty.
+We focus on Rwanda, the Democratic Republic of Congo, and the Great Lakes Region – an area that has suffered years of violent conflict and extreme poverty.

-We believe that there is an important spiritual component in peace and reconciliation.
-One where human dignity, understanding, empathy and action are valued and pursued.
+We believe that there is an important spiritual component in peacebuilding.
+One where dignity, understanding, and compassion in action are valued and pursued.
 Peace starts within – an inner transformation that changes the way we deal with conflict and injustice in the world.

 Leave a Reply